The Black Kitchen Cabinet Trend

 I don't know about you, but I've been seeing black kitchen cabinets pop up everywhere I look lately.
 It has been a strong trend for about four years now, but it has gotten to the point that it's showing up in mainstream products.
 Which probably means that it will burn bright and then fizzle out in the next five years.
 What I'd like to tell you is that I'd love it if black sticks around for a while.
 Honestly, I'm hoping that it's going to have some staying power because it's such a lovely foil to the most classic color of all times...white.
 It adds depth to any room it's in and looks fantastic with lots of different wood tones.
 However, the "wall to wall" black kitchen cabinet look that is so popular now, will not last.
 In ten years, we will walk into a kitchen like that and know which decade it came from.
 I'm not trying to discourage you if this is your jam.
 I absolutely love what I'm seeing (perhaps that's because, as a kitchen designer, we tend to get a little burnout on the "white kitchen" thing), I just want to make sure you consider your investment and make sure you're prepared for the ramifications.
 You need a plan of action to implement this trend that meshes well with your wallet and your sensibilities!

 There is no doubt about it, we are bolder in our choices now than we used to be in the last decade.
 We are more educated about style and options than any other generation that has come before us.
 It has been a general rule of thumb in the design industry for as long as I can remember that trends in kitchen and bathroom design will date the project about every ten years.
 So if you pick that trendy shaped tile or the material of the moment (encaustic tiles anyone?), for your bathroom renovation, then you'd better make a plan to move a few years before you hit the ten year mark.
 Otherwise, you'll be too late.
-If you stick around for ten years, then you'd better plan on coughing up big $$ so that someone else can move into your home and enjoy your the fruits of your labor and remodel.
+If you stick around for ten years, then you'd better plan on coughing up big $$ so that someone else can move into your home and enjoy the fruits of your labor.
 However, we move so fast now, don't we?
 I heard someone speaking about the generational shifts that are occurring in our society and how it used to be that a major change in the way a particular generation thinks and acts from the one before it occurred about every twenty years.
 This is why its so hard to connect with those from one of the "other" generations.
 This speaker then went on to say that those generational shifts in our thinking are now occurring every seven years!
 That will have an implication on everything we do and the way companies must try to specialize and narrow down their target audiences.
 After all, they can't be everything to everyone, right?
-Churches, restaurants, schools, stores...they will all have to figure out how to market their next big thing without alienating those who have shown loyalty in the past.
+Restaurants, schools, stores...they will all have to figure out how to market their next big thing without alienating those who have shown loyalty in the past.

 So that brings up the obvious point to this post, and that is that design trends will inevitably start to turn over much more quickly now than ever before.
 Perhaps you already believe that they do.
 How will that impact our lives?
 Most of us can't afford to throw away our time or money on things that are only going to have a lifespan of a few years.
 The luxury market has always been reticent to follow the trends.
-It's not that the wealthy are worried about throwing their money away on a trend - it's that time is often their most valuable asset and they can't afford the to rip things out and do them over all of the time.
+It's not that the wealthy are worried about throwing their money away on a trend - it's that time is often their most valuable asset and they can't afford to rip things out and do them over all of the time.
 Therefore, it seems to me that a return to the classics is in the making.

 So here is my take on this black kitchen cabinet trend.
 Using black cabinetry throughout the whole kitchen is a trend and it is going to date like pretty much every other trend.
 However, I think there are lots of ways you can still strategically approach this if you really love it and want to incorporate it into your space.